bbc/vc2_conformance/_sources/developer_guide/developer_installation.rst.txt

 Development installation
 ------------------------

-A development installation of the conformance software may be performed directly from each of the cloned repositories as follows::
+A development installation of the conformance software can be performed directly from each of the cloned repositories as follows::

     $ # Each repo should be installed as follows, in the following order: